 Not sure what career field you want to enter after separating from the military?
 Want to find a job that compensates you well?
 Want to know the top high paying jobs for veterans?

 We’ve rounded up some of the best jobs for veterans like you.
 Take a look to see if any of them would be an interesting next step in your civilian career.

 NOTE: Some schools listed below have paid for promotional consideration.

 Median Pay: $104,440

-Issue landing and takeoff instructions to pilots.
-Monitor and direct the movement of aircraft on the ground and in the air, using radar, computers, or visual references.
-Control all ground traffic at airports, including baggage vehicles and airport workers.
+Air Traffic Controllers issue landing and takeoff instructions to pilots.
+They monitor and direct the movement of aircraft on the ground and in the air, using radar, computers, or visual references.
+Lastly, they control all ground traffic at airports, including baggage vehicles and airport workers.
 This extremely important job is reflected in its high paying salary.

-If you have experience as an air traffic controller in the military then this would be an easy transition.
+If you were an air traffic controller in the military then this would be an easy transition.

 Lots of companies are putting the communications technology training that veterans have to good use.

 Military veterans often have experience leading groups of troops at relatively young ages.
 They can then transition those skills into leading an office team in charge of a specific project within an organization.